VR and MIDI

-A) The ‘classical midi messages’: these are NOTE ON/OFF, Control Changes (CC), Program Changes etc etc etc. These are ‘universal’ device-independent messages that cover standarized basic midi functions (lke ‘modulation’, ‘pitch bend’, etc) and device specific messages for selected features of the device.
-The amount of possible classical midi messages is limited though : on modern keys and synths with thousands of ‘controls’ and parameters, they simply cannot cover all features.
+Classic Midi messages are grouped in ‘generalised’ device-independent messages that cover basic midi functions (like ‘modulation’, ‘pitch bend’, etc) and device specific messages for ‘special’ features of the device.
+The number of possible classic midi messages is limited: on modern keys and synths with thousands of ‘controls’ and parameters the concept is unsufficient for reasonably addressing all features.

-The VR is 99% based on SysEx messages.
-It accepts only a few ‘universal’ classical midi messages like NOTE on/off, modulation (CC1), volume (CC 7) etc (see below).
-A popular example are the VR drawbars: on most combo organs drawbars can be controlled by Control Change messages.
-The VR drawbars do only send/receive SysEx messages.
-Unfortunately most midi controllers/midi keyboards and a lot of software tools (e.g. virtual pianos or organs) are not able to handle SysEx.
-Therefore it’s necessary to use (and configure) ‘midi translators’ (software) which transform the VR SysEx into Control Changes (see below)
+As said, the VR ‘keyboard engine’ is 99% based on SysEx messages.
+A popular example (permanently disputed in VR community) are VR drawbars: on most combo organs drawbars can be controlled by Control Change messages.
+On VR, drawbars do only send/receive SysEx messages.
+Unfortunately most midi controllers/midi keyboards and a lot of software apps (e.g. virtual pianos or organs) are not able to handle SysEx.
+Therefore it’s necessary to use ‘midi translators’ (software) which transform the VR Drawbar-SysEx into Control Changes (see end of page)

 The VR MIDI TX and RX channels

-transmit are midi signals sent from the VR to other devices (keyboards, computers, etc.) by actioning VR ‘controllers’ (e.g. keys, knobs).
+TX messages are midi signals sent from VR to other devices (keyboards, computers, etc.) by actioning VR ‘controllers’ (e.g. keys, knobs).

-The midi channls on which the VR sends classical midi signals from its ‘controls’ (e.g. key manuals).
-The ‘default TX channel’ can be customized in the VR menu ‘MIDI’.
-The customized channels are saved in VR registrations.
+The following table shows the midi channels on which the VR sends classic midi signals of its ‘controls’ (e.g. keys).
+The ‘default TX channels’ can be changed in VR menu ‘MIDI’.
+The custom channels are saved in VR registrations.

 |VR “part”||default TX Channel||custom TX Channel|